DS4PS/cpp-528-spr-2020/schedule.md

 <br>

-## Greater Need for Project Management Skills
+## High Demand for Project Management Skills

 Social scientists are not taught how to manage large data projects.
 It has just been assumed that if you can run models with data, you intuitively know how to manage your data and code.
 Several things have changed: